MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 ::: moniker range="sc-vmm-2019"

->[!NOTE]
+> [!NOTE]
 > If VHDs are migrated between one storage type to another (Example: from a CSV to NAS file share), the storage migration will be slow.
 If the storage optimization does not return a list of VHDs to migrate even when the threshold and aggressiveness criteria are met:
-    - Check the HostVolumeID using Get-SCStorageVolume Cmdlet.
+>     - Check the HostVolumeID using Get-SCStorageVolume Cmdlet.
 If the HostVolumeID returns Null for the volume, refresh the VM and perform Storage Dynamic Optimization again.
-    - Check the DiskSpacePlacementLevel of the host group using the Get-SCHostResever cmdlet.
+>     - Check the DiskSpacePlacementLevel of the host group using the Get-SCHostResever cmdlet.
 Set the DiskSpacePlacementLevel value equal to the value of Disk Space set in Host Reserve settings in the Dynamic Optimization wizard.

 ::: moniker-end